keboola/connection-docs/storage/file-uploads/index.md

 table size may be bigger, because it is uploaded as compressed file.
 If you need to upload a larger file, you need to use [sliced upload](https://docs.keboola.apiary.io/#reference/files/upload-file).
 In that case, the limit applies to the chunk size.

-As stated above, unless marked as permanent, each file will be automatically deleted 180 days after it has been created.
+As stated above, unless marked as permanent, each file is automatically deleted 180 days after it has been created.
 This also applies to automatically generated files as a result of table imports and exports.
 Also, because the majority of KBC File Storage contains duplicates of your table data, the whole Files storage does not count towards your project quota.